joecabezas/cv/markdown/en/cv.md

             * [2018] In response to customers' demand for automated decision-making based on candidate records, I initiated the development of the Assess Project.
-Within a year, the project emerged as the flagship product of the company, leading to the establishment of a dedicated team.
+Within a year, the project emerged as the flagship product of the company, leading to the establishment of a dedicated team, I onboarded and mentored 4 engineers to join the team.
 In 2020 Assess product unblocked over 1.5 million candidates, 96.5% of those people were determined to be Eligible by Checkr Assess, it lowered our customers adjudication costs by 90% and reduced the adjudication times by 70%.
             (my name is mentioned in this article) https://checkr.com/blog/how-checkr-assess-can-help-you-convert-more-candidates-through-your-funnel
             https://checkr.com/blog/3-strategies-for-reducing-talent-acquisition-costs